- 24 chocolate wafers, divided

 - In another bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until stiff peaks form.
 Fold whipped cream and raspberries into gelatin mixture.
 Spread into crust.

-- Cover and refrigerate for at least 4 hours.
+- Chill for at least 4 hours.
 Garnish with lemon peel and additional raspberries if desired.
 Yield: 10 servings.

 Originally published as Raspberry-Lemon Pie in Branson's Great American Pie Show

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review

 More Recipe Collections